alvestad10/KernelCL/README.md

 This is the code generating the simulations done in:

-To run the code you need a version of Julia installed, then you can make separate scripts or follow the AHO.jl file which can be run using `julia --project=.
+To run the code you need a version of Julia installed, then you can make separate scripts or follow the AHO.jl file which can be run in bash using `julia --project=.
 AHO.jl` or line by line using the Julia vscode extension.

 ## Instantiate